hummingbot/hummingbot-site/docs/blog/posts/sharing-is-caring-3-trading-pairs-i-picked/index.md

 ![](./firstpair-config.png)

-I set very simple pure market making parameters but the bid/ask orders are dynamic based on TradingView indicators which trigger alerts to Telegram and change the bid/ask orders, for more information, see [here](../2021-01-automate-tradingview-for-hummingbot/index.md).
+I set very simple pure market making parameters but the bid/ask orders are dynamic based on TradingView indicators which trigger alerts to Telegram and change the bid/ask orders.

 If you don’t have a TradingView subscription, you can use Hummingbot scripts to adjust accordingly, see [here](https://github.com/hummingbot/hummingbot/tree/master/scripts), either using the `inventory_skew` or the `spreads_adjusted` to your preference.